 The rapid growth in Chinese sulphurburning acid capacity has led to a rapid ramp-up in sulphur imports over the past two decades, reaching 12.2 million t/a last year, representing over one third of all global traded sulphur.
-The figure for 10 2017 was 3.1 million tonnes, indicating that imports remain at high levels.
+The figure for 1Q 2017 was 3.1 million tonnes, indicating that imports remain at high levels.

 One recent development, prompted by the collapse in DAP prices and industry rationalisation, is the formation of a sulphur-buying consortium by three of the 'big four' largest phosphate producers; Yuntianhua Group (with a 45% stake in the new purchasing company), Guizhou Kailin (40%), and Wengfu Group (15%).
 The strategic cooperation agreement, signed in February 2017, formed a sulphur purchasing consortium called Tianji Resources.
 According to the companies, this is a necessary counterbalance to rising sulphur prices at a time of falling fertiliser prices, since the cost of sulphur accounts for about 30% of their total production costs.
+The three enterprises are responsible for one third of China's sulphur demand.
+There are indications that the purchasing consortium has already led to c.fr sulphur prices in China falling.